autonlab/auton-survival/README.md

 ------------------------------------

 Predictive maintenance and medical imaging sometimes requires to work with image streams.
-Deep Convolutional Survival Machines extend **DSM** and **DRSM** to learn representations of the input image data using convolutional layers.
+Deep Convolutional Survival Machines extends **DSM** and **DRSM** to learn representations of the input image data using convolutional layers.
 If working with streaming data, the learnt representations are then passed through an LSTM to model temporal dependencies